 - Total Loss Deductible Waiver: Waives your comprehensive or collision deductible if you completely total your car in an accident.

-Specialty Types of Auto Insurance from Nationwide:
+Specialty Types of Nationwide Car Insurance Policies:

 - Nationwide Commercial Car Insurance for individuals who use their vehicles for business.
 In addition to the standard coverage options, you can also purchase special add-ons for your commercial policy, such as roadside assistance, new vehicle replacement, towing and more.